 Also Read: How to Check if RAM is Dual Chanel?

 Intel XMP – Does It Work With AMD Boards

 You may have heard of the term called XMP whenever RAM is mentioned.

 XMP stands for Extreme Memory Profiles.
-This is an Intel technology that allows you to install RAM sticks that operate at a higher than their standard base frequencies.
+This Intel technology allows you to install RAM sticks that operate higher than their standard base frequencies.

-Essentially, it allows you to not only overclock your RAM sticks, but also allows you to install RAM sticks that come FACTORY overclocked.
+Essentially, it allows you to not only overclock your RAM sticks but also install RAM sticks that come to FACTORY overclocked.

 What is RAM Overclocking?

-When you increase the RAM’s frequency beyond its standard specification, then you have essentially overclocked it.
+When you increase the RAM’s frequency beyond its standard specification, you have essentially overclocked it.

 - DDR4-1600K – Operates at 1600 MHz